sini/nixkraken/docs/src/index.md

 - **Version control**: keep configuration in Git, tracking every change
 - **Automated tooling**: includes command-line tools to help manage authentication and themes

+## Who is this for?

+NixKraken is for Home Manager users who want to manage their GitKraken configuration declaratively.

+Whether using Flakes or channel-based setups, standalone Home Manager or NixOS-integrated configurations, NixKraken helps you maintain consistent GitKraken settings across all your systems.

 ## Contributing

 Unlike GitKraken, NixKraken is free and open source: **contributions are welcome!**